-Tech farmer uses micro-livestock to restart family traditions on centennial land
+Tech farmer uses micro-livestock to restart centennial traditions

 Four goats and a donkey bush hog family history back into view.
 Undergrowth blanket where 19th– and 20th-century kin folk of the Hicks household farmed as part of generational survival.
 Opposite the livestock-mowing operation holds firmly the Hicks’ home house — as it’s referred.
 A now paint-peeled, wooden homestead still protected by its original tin roof.

 The home house safeguards bits of Old South heirlooms and black-and-white photographed relatives.
 American Civil War and Reconstruction era mementos of Black rural life.
 “This place needed some TLC, though,” said Richard Hicks, a 45-year-old information technology professional.
 “I use the home house to catch up on virtual work and keep our history alive.”

 Hicks is the newest guardian of his family’s roughly 5-acre centennial property.
 Settled on Log Cabin Road in Milledgeville, Georgia — the state’s former capital city.
 Richard’s father, the late Samuel A. Hicks, tasked him with the preservation project.
 And Richard, the eldest of Samuel’s three sons, accepted.
 Paying the property taxes.
 Discovering more about his agricultural heritage along the way.